akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

 WP Content Copy Protection is a simple plugin that uses multiple techniques in copy-protecting your blog content.
-Some of the most common copy methods, such as right click, image dragging, text selection, as well as keyboard copy shortcuts such as CTRL A, C, X, U, and P are disabled with this plugin.
-This plugin is also equipped with mobile text/image protection as well as a JS error message which is served to clients with JS disabled.
-The JS error is served in addition to blank site pages which is only 'removed' once the client enabled his/her JS.
+Some of the most common copy methods, such as right click, image dragging, and keyboard copy shortcuts such as CTRL A, C, X, U, and P are disabled with this plugin.

+This plugin is also equipped with mobile text/image protection as well as a Javascript error message which is served to clients with their Javascript disabled.
+The JS error is served in addition to blank site pages which is only 'removed' once the client enables his/her JS.

-__Please Note__
+__NOTICE__

 While this will most certainly help copy-protect your content, do remember that there are many other means one could use to get their hands on your content without using the context menu.